thebaldgeek/thebaldgeek.github.io/wardrive.md

 https://github.com/lozaning/The_Wifydra

-Update: Dec 2nd 2024.
-After building the unit and testing it with (wigle.net) there are issues with the CSV file that is created.
-Check this issue here for more details: (https://github.com/lozaning/The_Wifydra/issues/7)
-At this time, thebaldgeek is ceasing to work on the wifydra as it's outside his skill set to fix.

 Build cost is about $120 to $210 USD depending on options..
 (Note that the Wifydra in a box with whip antennas is going to cost around the same cost as a refurb Samsung S20 here in the USA).
 BOM:
 $30 5 x PCB (5 is the min order).